 In August 2011 we filed an Investigational Device Exemption ("IDE") with the FDA for a new feasibility trial.
-The 30-patient trial is designed to evaluate the safety and effectiveness of AtriCure's thoracoscopically deployed AtriClip system for the exclusion of the left atrial appendage for stroke prevention in patients with non-valvular AF and in whom long-term oral anticoagulation therapy is considered unsuitable.
+The 30-patient trial was designed to evaluate the safety and effectiveness of AtriCure's thoracoscopically deployed AtriClip system for the exclusion of the left atrial appendage for stroke prevention in patients with non-valvular AF and in whom long-term oral anticoagulation therapy is considered unsuitable.
 Our stroke clinical trial was approved by the FDA during the fourth quarter of 2011.
 Recent findings in the research and development of less invasive versions of the AtriClip system have caused us to place this trial on hold while we evaluate our progress and determine our approach to expand AtriClip technologies into the sole-therapy device markets for left atrial appendage exclusion.

-Effective April 30, 2012, Julie Piton resigned as Vice President, Finance and Administration and Chief Financial Officer of AtriCure to pursue other opportunities.
-Ms. Piton's departure was not due to any disagreement with AtriCure on any matter relating to the Company's financial condition or financial reporting.
-In connection with her resignation, Ms. Piton and AtriCure entered into an agreement pursuant to which Ms. Piton is entitled to receive: (i) all accrued and unpaid base salary through the effective date of the resignation; (ii) payment for any accrued and unused vacation; (iii) continued vesting of all stock options and restricted stock until April 30, 2013; and (iv) twelve (12) months base salary.
+The Company's CFO resigned effective April 30, 2012.
+In connection with the resignation, the CFO and AtriCure entered into an agreement pursuant to which the CFO is entitled to receive: (i) all accrued and unpaid base salary through the effective date of the resignation; (ii) payment for any accrued and unused vacation; (iii) continued vesting of all stock options and restricted stock until April 30, 2013; and (iv) twelve (12) months base salary (\$0.3 million).